sumicode-exe/C-Projects/README.md

 # PROJECTS IN C
-This folder contains all the projects made in language C. README contains summary information of all the projects in seperate folders.
+##This folder contains all the projects made in language C. README contains summary information
+of all the projects in seperate folders.

 _____________________________________

-1. CALCULATOR
+## 1. CALCULATOR

-This project is made using three concepts - Ternaries, Switch-Cases and If-Else statements.
+###This project is made using three concepts - Ternaries, Switch-Cases and If-Else statements.
-The calculator solves te following, mentioned along with the calling characters:
+###The calculator solves te following, mentioned along with the calling characters:

 a.
 Sum - '+'
 b.
 Product - '*'
 c.
 Difference - '-'